How Can You Tell If You Have a Torn Rotator Cuff?

 How Is a Torn Rotator Cuff Treated?

-Torn rotator cuff treatment depends on tear size, symptom severity, age, activity demands, and how well your shoulder still functions.
-Many people start with physiotherapy, pain reduction strategies, and a progressive rehabilitation plan.
-Others, especially after a significant traumatic tear, may need referral to a shoulder surgeon for further opinion.
+Torn rotator cuff treatment depends on tear size, pain level, age, activity demands, and shoulder function.
+Many people start with physiotherapy, pain reduction advice, and a graded rehab plan.
+Others may need referral to a shoulder surgeon, especially after a major traumatic tear.

-Physiotherapy commonly focuses on calming pain, restoring comfortable movement, improving shoulder blade control, and rebuilding shoulder strength.
-A guided program may also include rotator cuff exercises once the shoulder is ready.
+Physiotherapy commonly focuses on pain control, comfortable movement, shoulder blade control, and shoulder strength.
+A guided plan may also include rotator cuff exercises once the shoulder is ready.

 Treatment May Include: